New Reports Detail Expansive Russia Disinformation Scheme Targeting U.S.

 "The degree of integration into authentic black community media was not replicated in the otherwise right-leaning or otherwise left-leaning content," the report concludes.

-The goal, it says, appears to have been on "developing black audiences and recruiting black Americans as assets."
+The goal, it says, appears to have been "developing black audiences and recruiting black Americans as assets."

-The New Knowledge report also challenges statements from Facebook by Twitter regarding the IRA's efforts to suppress voters.
+The New Knowledge report also challenges statements from Facebook and Twitter regarding the IRA's efforts to suppress voters.

-It says the troll farm had a three-pronged approach on Facebook, Twitter, Instagram and YouTube to suppress voters: malicious misdirection, such as "text-to-vote scams;" candidate support redirection, such as voting for a third party; and turnout depression, such as, "stay at home on Election Day, your vote doesn't matter."
+It says the troll farm had a three-pronged approach on Facebook, Twitter, Instagram and YouTube to suppress voters: malicious misdirection, such as "text-to-vote scams"; candidate support redirection, such as voting for a third party; and turnout depression, such as, "stay at home on Election Day, your vote doesn't matter."

 Instagram was a bigger platform than known